orkes-io/docs/docs/how-tos/Workflows/create-secrets.md

 <Machinable>TRUE</Machinable> \
 </Package></RateV4Request>
 ```
-By using `${workflow.secrets.post_office_username}`, we obfuscate this sensitive value, and it never appears in the workflow execution, or in any output files of Conductor, yet we are able to connect with the USPS, and obtain the postage price for our package ($82.10, in case you're wondering).
+By using `${workflow.secrets.post_office_username}`, we obfuscate this sensitive value, and it never appears in the workflow execution, or any output files of Conductor.
+Yet, we can connect with the USPS and obtain the postage price for our package ($82.10, in case you're wondering).

 ## Creating a secret

-We'll walk through a few approaches to create a secret, and then examples of implementing a secret.
-To create a secret, you can use the API or you can use the Orkes Dashboard.
+We'll walk through a few approaches to creating a secret, and then examples of implementing a secret.
+To create a secret, you can use the API, or you can use the Orkes Dashboard.

 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/O_Ngo1Gg2Co" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>